 As a result of the pandemic, Haldimand County had not initiated a tax sale process since 2019.
 At the beginning of 2022, the County's property tax arrears were approximately 12.8% of total taxes levied, which is higher than previous years.
-This places Haldimand within the "moderate" level of risk category established by the Province.
-Through internal collection efforts, as of October 1, 2022, the Country's tax arrears are approximately 6.4% of total taxes levied, this rate places Haldimand in the "low" level risk category established by the Province.
-The success of this program also ensure financial sustainability of the County as well as the ensuring taxpayers have the ability to pay property taxes as they are levied.
+This placed Haldimand within the "moderate" level of risk category established by the Province.
+After initiating the tax sale process last year, the County's property tax arrears at the beginning of 2023 were approximately 7.4% of total taxes levied.
+This rate places Haldimand in the "low" level risk category established by the Province.
+The success of this program also ensures financial sustainability of the County as well as ensuring taxpayers have the ability to pay property taxes as they are levied.